Free Online Church Directory Software: Top 5 Options for 2025

 Top 5 Free Online Church Directory Software for 2025

-After extensive research and evaluation, these five free church directory solutions stand out for their feature sets, usability, and value for congregations of all sizes.
+After extensive research and evaluation, these five free online church directory solutions stand out for their feature sets, usability, and value for congregations of all sizes.

 1. Breeze ChMS

 Breeze has earned a reputation for exceptional usability combined with powerful features.
 Their free starter plan includes core directory functionality with a clean, intuitive interface that volunteers can master quickly.
+If you’re looking for best church directory software that prioritizes simplicity, Breeze stands out.

 Key Features: